modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-1-sect-2.md

 	MLA style: Max Born – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Sat.
 25 Feb 2023. <https://www.nobelprize.org/prizes/physics/1954/born/lecture/>

-!!! question "BOX 1.3: Accepted knowledge or questions under discussion in Born´s times."
+!!! bug "BOX 1.3: Accepted knowledge or questions under discussion in Born´s times."
     * Niels Bohr introduced the idea that electronic energy levels were discrete stationary states.
 This assumption explained the stability of the atoms, the structure of their electronic shells, and the Periodic System of the elements.
 Transition between these discrete levels corresponded to quantized emissions or absorptions.
     * Bohr also formulated his principle of correspondence which requires that for transitions in between energy levels with very high quantum numbers the changes in energy are so small that practically coincide with the continuum of values predicted by classical mechanics.
     * Einstein proposed that the concept of intensity of radiation must be replaced by the statistical concept of transition probability.
 For each transition there must be a corresponding intensity.
 However, the idea of an amplitude of oscillation associated with each transition was indispensable.